Korean Buddhist Art

 Buddhist principles influencing the arts are sometimes obvious and sometimes not so obvious.
 Some fundamental Buddhist principles found in Korean Art are:

-1. Inclusiveness - the ability of Buddhism to absorb different influences.
+The ability of Buddhism to absorb different influences.
 This can be seen in the variety of cultures and philosophies absorbed into Korean Buddhist Art: Theravada, Mahayana, Tantric, Shamanism and Confucianism.

-2. Interrelatedness - the combining of several arts to portray its true beauty; the Monk's Dance "Sung-mu" demonstrates a performing art which is a combination of music, dance, embroidery and costume.
+The combining of several arts to portray its true beauty; the Monk’s Dance “Sung-mu” demonstrates a performing art which is a combination of music, dance, embroidery and costume.

-3. Interdependence - the relationship of the parts to the whole and of the whole to the parts.
+The relationship of the parts to the whole and of the whole to the parts.

 All Korean temples are built without nails so that they can be dismantled and moved to new locations, a true example of interdependence.